ray-project/ray/doc/source/rllib.rst

 ~~~~~~~~~~~~~~~~~~~

 To train against a custom environment, i.e. one not in the gym catalog, you
 can register a function that creates the env to refer to it by name.
-The function
+The contents of the
-takes a single param that can be used to parameterize the env.
+``env_config`` agent config field will be passed to that function to allow the
+environment to be configured.
 For example:

 ::